How to buy Premier Investments (PMV) shares

 Premier Investments Limited is an apparel retail business based in Australia.
-Premier Investments shares (PMV) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Premier Investments shares (PMV) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Premier Investments has a trailing 12-month revenue of around $1.3 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Premier Investments